BCTL-Bordet/Spatial4HR/README.md

 ---

-# Notes
-File paths in the scripts should be updated to match local data locations before reproducing the analyses.

-## Software requirements
+# Software requirements
 The analyses were performed in R v4.4.1 on macOS.
 The code should run on any machine on which R and the required R packages can be installed.
 The analyses depend on the following main R packages: Seurat v5.1.0, CARD v1.1, ComplexHeatmap v2.20.0, WGCNA v1.73, MOVICS v0.99.17, GSVA v1.52.3, DESeq2 v1.44.0, biomaRt v2.60.1, survival, survminer, xCell, semla, Harmony, fgsea, genefu, AIMS, NbClust and gprofiler2.

+# Installation
+Install R v4.4.1 and the required R packages before running the analyses.
+Most packages can be installed from CRAN or Bioconductor.
+Package-specific installation instructions are available from the corresponding package repositories.
+After installing the required packages, download this repository and update the file paths in the analysis scripts to point to the local data directories.